 Back in the day, reel-to-reel audio tapes were the best recording option to capture homemade interviews and spontaneous jam sessions.
 Although these tapes had several recording speeds and lengths, we'll take the headache out of preserving these timeless moments.
+Reels can vary in size from 3" to 10.5" in diameter.
 You may even hear a voice you thought you'd never hear again!
 Whether you prefer an Audio CD or MP3, we're here to help.

 First, we carefully capture your analog audio reels into one of our editing systems.
 Next, we digitally clean the audio by removing and reducing the hiss and hum that normally comes with old audio (Bonus: we do this for FREE).
 Lastly, we will either burn a CD or export a file for USB, based on your preference.
 We can even make copies so you can share with family and friends.

 Since all conversions are done in our office, your reels are safe!
 You'll have peace of mind knowing that the people you speak to (or email) will be the same people working on your audio reels.
 Please feel free to ask questions.
 After 30+ years of converting old media, we know a thing or two.

 "They are doing an awesome job converting some very old reel-to-reel tape recordings and vinyl albums into digital format (WAV and MP3) so that I can upload them to cloud storage and share them with other members of the choir that made the recordings in the 1960's and 1970's."